 The best replacement, like cloth nappies, is to ditch the one-use products all together and go for re-usable.
 That means wipe cloths that you wash rather than discard.
 Although I’m not quite ready to clean up the next poonami with a cloth I have to wash, I have tamed back my over zealous use of wet wipes for cleaning and other uses.
 Faces and hands can be washed after every meal, no matter how convenient it is to reach for a wet wipe.
 And you don’t have to get rid of them altogether, just cut down where you can.

+According to the latest recycling statistics, British households create over 26 million tonnes of waste each year.
 The more you recycle the better it is for the environment, we all know that.
 The problem for me is not that concept, it’s that my local council only offers fairly limited recycling options.
 There’s a whole list of things that are recyclable, but they don’t recycle it, which is frustrating.
 It is getting a lot better with time and I know some areas are more progressive than others, but it’s worth checking what non-council recycling options are available.
 For example at my local supermarket there’s a bin specifically for batteries, and another for old broken technology which gets sorted through, reused and recycled.
 Another offers clothing recycling, which gets sent to countries in need where they’re repurposed.

 All sorts of things can be recycled by making use of them in the community, whether it’s bikes or bric-a-brac, books, blankets or computers and household goods.
 You might think it’s rubbish, but odds are someone out there can use it, so why not see if a local charity shop or Facebook freecycle group can make use of it before ditching it?